1994 State of Origin series: Game I

 The Maroons threw a rapid-fire series of chain passes spanning the breadth of the SFS.
 The Blues' defence gathered in numbers but as each Queensland player met a tackler he would find another man at his outside shoulder.
 Renouf, Michael Hancock, Darren Smith, Langer and Mal Meninga all handled and suddenly Mark Coyne was accepting a pass metres out as Brad Fittler and Ricky Stuart tried in vain to bring Coyne down only to see him slide to the line, reach out and score.

 Television commentator Ray Warren famously exclaimed, "That's not a try—that's a miracle!"
 Fittler buried his head in the turf, Stuart in frustration kicked the corner post sky-high and the New South Wales crowd were plunged into deathly silence with 32 seconds left on the clock and the game gone.

 Game II

 The Blues headed to the Melbourne Cricket Ground full of confidence but with a game plan dictated by coach Phil Gould to play it tight and close despite the massive crowd of novice Melburnian rugby league followers hoping to see a flowing spectacle.
-The MCG attendance of 87,161 was the highest ever for a rugby league match in Australia.
+The MCG attendance of 87,161 was, at that time, the highest ever for a rugby league match in Australia.

 Ben Elias laid on the first try, confusing Queensland with some sleight of hand and picking up prop Glenn Lazarus on the burst.
 With two goals from their fullback Tim Brasher, New South Wales led 8-0 at half-time due to their steely defence and mistake-free football.
 The Blues wrapped up the match when centre Paul "Mary" McGregor accepted a reverse pass from Stuart and strolled through to clinch a 14-0 win.